Can I get unemployment benefits because I lost my job due to the coronavirus?

 In the past, some states reduced an unemployment benefit if you were receiving Social Security benefits, but all states that had such policies have repealed them.

 If I qualify, how long does it take to get a benefits check?

 Once you have submitted the required paperwork and have been approved for unemployment benefits, you should receive your first benefits payment in two to three weeks.

 How long can I collect unemployment benefits?

-Under the new federal stimulus law designed to fight the economic effects of the pandemic, you may be able to claim unemployment benefits for up to 39 weeks.
+Under the new federal stimulus law designed to fight the economic effects of the pandemic, you may be able to claim unemployment benefits for up to 79 weeks through the various federal programs created to offer relief during the pandemic.
 In most states you can collect unemployment benefits for up to 26 weeks (half a year) if you do not find another job during that period and continue to meet your state's requirements for ongoing benefits, such as looking for work and filing the required paperwork regularly.
 Some states, however, offer less than 26 weeks of benefits.
-Additionally, the federal CARES Act allows all states to provide up to an additional 13 weeks of benefits.

 What can I do if my claim for unemployment benefits is denied?

 You can appeal the decision, in writing or over the phone, through your state labor department or unemployment agency.
 A hearing also may be scheduled for you to make your case.
 There are several reasons beyond the minimum eligibility requirements that people are denied benefits.
 Some of the most common include not being fully available to work now, having recently turned down other jobs that were suitable or earning some income that was not reported to the agency.

 Can I get unemployment benefits if I was fired?